 Three encapsulated powders obtained at an inlet temperature of 170 °C using different proportions of carrier agents, such as MD100, MD75:GA25; MD50:GA50, were selected for photomicrographs to study the morphological properties.
 Fig. 1(a-c, d-f, g-i) presents the SEM photographs of microcapsules for the maltodextrin and a combination of maltodextrin and gum Arabic encapsulated powders containing carotenoids.
 Microparticles were poly-dispersed in size, regardless of the carrier agents.
 The microcapsules from encapsulated carrot coagulum using 15 % of maltodextrin (MD100) were more smooth, heterogeneous, larger in size, and more well-distributed (Fig. a-c) and showed fewer wrinkles and dents on their surfaces than a combination of carrier agents (MD75:GA25 and MD50:GA50), which matches the observation mentioned by 52 and 53 in the SEM analysis of microencapsulated barberry and black carrot anthocyanins respectively.
 According to 54, the smoother surface of MD-based microparticles compared to other carriers could be attributed to the difference in sugar composition, which can act as a plasticiser, preventing surface shrinkage during spray drying.
 A combination of microcapsules MD75:GA25 and MD50:GA50 (Fig. d–f and g-i) had dents on the surface, showing irregular structures with shrinkage on the particle surface, and relatively deep dents were observed could be due to the gum characteristics.55 The formation of dents on the surface of spray-dried particles was attributed to the shrinkage of the particles during the drying process 56 Cracks or holes were not observed on the surface of any of the samples, and powder particles showed a continuous wall, which indicates a resistant external physical structure regardless of carrier agents.

-Fig. 1: Morphology of microcapsules with magnification at A: 500x, B: 1000x and, 2000x and accelerating voltage 15 kV.
+Fig. 1.
+Morphology of microcapsules with magnification at A: 500x, B: 1000x and, 2000x and accelerating voltage 15 kV.
 Micrographs of microcapsules of encapsulated carrot coagulum containing carrier agents MD100 (A-C), MD75:GA25 (D-F), MD: GA50:50 (G-I)

-CONCLUSION
+4. CONCLUSION